MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 There are two ways to access the drill-down, drill-up, and expand features for visuals.

 One way is to hover over a visual to use the icons in the action bar.
 Turn on the drill-down option by selecting the single downward arrow.
 The grey background indicates that the drill-down option is turned on.
-Now you can select the drill-up option, the expand option, or select a data point on the visual to drill down.

 ![Screenshot of the drill options in the action bar.](./media/end-user-drill/power-bi-drill-hover.png)

-Another way to access the drill features is by right-clicking a data point on the visual and selecting drill-down, drill-up, or expand from the menu.
+Another way to access the drill features is by right-clicking a data point on the visual to open a menu with available options.

 ![Screenshot of the right-click menu from a data point.](./media/end-user-drill/power-bi-drill-action-menu.png)